-Analysts said it was unlikely the Fed or other central banks would make further major policy moves, given the scope and depth of recent action.
+Yet analysts said it was unlikely the Fed and other central banks would make further major policy moves, given the scope of recent action.

 “All of them have beefed up asset purchases as much as they could.
 All of them are close to or even at the minimum lower interest rate bound,” wrote Thu Lan Nguyen, an analyst at Commerzbank.